Belichick: Pats not drafting QB 'wasn't by design'

 Stidham, 23, appeared in three games as a rookie and completed 2 of 4 passes for 14 yards with one interception.
 The Patriots brought back Hoyer last month with a one-year deal.
 He previously played for New England from 2009-11 and 2017-18.

-In 69 games (38 starts) with seven teams, Hoyer has completed 59.1 percent of his passes for 10,274 yards with 52 touchdowns and 34 interceptions. --Field Level Media
+In 69 games (38 starts) with seven teams, Hoyer has completed 59.1 percent of his passes for 10,274 yards with 52 touchdowns and 34 interceptions.
+The Pats added some depth Sunday by signing undrafted Michigan State signal-caller Brian Lewerke, ESPN's Adam Schefter reported.

+Lewerke, 23, passed for 3,079 yards with 17 touchdowns and 13 interceptions in 13 games for the Spartans as a 2019 senior.
+He finished his career ranked first in school history in total offense with 9,548 yards, including 8,293 passing and 1,255 rushing.
+Lewerke was the MVP of the 2017 Holiday Bowl and the 2019 Pinstripe Bowl. --Field Level Media

 - READ MORE ON: